cis3296f24/gameroomgdx/ClassDiagram.md

        + exitGame() void

    }
-    GameManager "1" o-- "1" StockfishAI : is part of
+    GameManager "1" o-- "1" StockFishAI : is part of

 ```